CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 docker rm simplecontainer2
 ```

 One thing to note is that these two containers are completely independent of each other.
-They do not share any data, and any changes made in one container will not affect the other.
-This is a key feature of containerization, allowing you to run multiple instances of the same application without conflicts.
+They do not share any data, media or files, and any changes made in one container will not affect the other.
+The only thing they have in common is the Docker image they were created from, which is `simplecontainer`.
+This is a key feature of containerization, as it allows you to run multiple instances of the same application without them interfering with each other.

+## Summary

+**Key things we did in this exercise:**

+- Created a new Umbraco site using the .NET CLI and installed the Starter Kit.
+- Configured the site to run on a specific port for containerization.
+- Wrote a Dockerfile to build and run the Umbraco site in a container.
+- Built a Docker image for the Umbraco site.
+- Ran the Umbraco site in a Docker container and accessed it via the browser.
+- Started additional container instances on different ports.
+- Stopped and removed containers as needed.